Regulations effective January 1, 2019 to August 31, 2019.

-The Bachelor of Management Indigenous Nations and Organizations (INO) Major is designed in response to remarkable changes in the educational needs of Indigenous peoples, particularly the need for business-related education.
+The Bachelor of Management Indigenous Nations and Organizations (INO) Major is designed in response to a need for Indigenous business-related education.

 This new and unique business program, offered only at Athabasca University, will enable you to focus on principles of Indigenous business and governance.
 This major blends cultural relevance into the core management curriculum.